Authored by the expert who managed and guided the team behind the Laos Property Pack

 Which areas are truly high-end in Vientiane right now?

-The truly high-end areas in Vientiane are the prime pockets of Sisattanak District (particularly near the riverfront and embassy zones) and central Chanthabouly District where the best dining, hotels, and business infrastructure cluster.
+The truly high-end areas in Vientiane right now are the prime pockets of Sisattanak (especially near the embassy belt and the Mekong riverfront) and the most central parts of Chanthabouly where convenience and prestige overlap.

 How much does it really cost to buy, beyond the price, in Vientiane in 2026?